Resident parking scheme

-The resident parking scheme allows eligible residents to obtain a parking permit so that they may park, without time limits, in a resident parking zone, in their defined area.
+Our resident parking scheme allows eligible residents to obtain a parking permit so they can park (without time limits) in defined parking zones, within a distinct area.

-You must prove you live at a residential property in the area by showing any TWO of the following:
+Step 1: Prove that you live in a residential property in the area

 - Driver's licence